socialplanner/instahelper/README.md

 ## Development Status:
 ### PreAlpha
 Project isn't functioning yet, but will be soon!
 Master Branch is likely to be broken/subject to change.
+Updates may need to be done manually.